Elvis' Golden Records: Reissues

-Elvis' Golden Records is one of Presley's most popular albums and has remained consistently available since its original 1958 issue.
+Elvis' Golden Records is one of Presley's most popular albums and has remained continuously available since its original issue in 1958.
 RCA first reissued the original 14 track album on compact disc in 1984.
 This release, in reprocessed (simulated) stereo sound, was quickly withdrawn and the album was reissued in original monophonic.
 RCA reissued the album on CD again in 1997 and added six bonus tracks, with "Blue Suede Shoes" an unusual track in that it was issued simultaneously in conjunction with every track from Elvis' debut LP Elvis Presley in singles form, more than five months after the release of the album on March 23.
 Two more charting B-sides, "I Was the One" and "My Baby Left Me", and three Sun Records tracks rounded out the compact disc.
 RCA Victor had purchased the rights to reissue Sun material when buying Elvis' contract from Sam Phillips in 1955, using Sun recordings to fill out album tracks throughout the decade.

-Vinyl rerelease

-In the 2020s, the vinyl version of the album rereleased.
-But instead of black, the record is gold-colored.